Frances Tiafoe: Coaches

 From age 8 to 17, Tiafoe was coached at the Junior Tennis Champions Center in Maryland by Misha Kouznetsov, who had played college tennis at UMBC and coached tennis at Robert Morris.
 Kouznetsov left his job at the JTCC to work with Tiafoe full-time.
 After Tiafoe moved to Florida to train with the USTA, he was coached by José Higueras from Spain, who had led fellow Americans Michael Chang and Jim Courier to Grand Slam titles.
 Tiafoe also worked with Nicolás Todero while at USTA.

 Robby Ginepri, a former US Open semifinalist, began coaching Tiafoe in the fall of 2016.
 Tiafoe's friend Zack Evenden started to help coach him shortly before he won his first ATP title in 2018.
 Evenden took over as Tiafoe's primary coach before the start of the 2019 season.

 In the 2020 season, Tiafoe hired former top-10 player Wayne Ferreira as an additional coach.
 In July 2021, Tiafoe and Evenden parted ways by mutual agreement, and Ferreira became his primary coach.
 In December 2023, Tiafoe parted with Ferreira and reunited with former USTA coach Diego Moyano.

+In July 2024 Tiafoe hired David Witt; the two parted ways in October 2025.
+The team shakeup also included parting ways with his five-year coach Jordi Arconada.
+Since January 2026 he has been coached by Dr. Mark Kovacs, a physiologist and biomechanics researcher.